mikerapa/Browser-Tools/ReadMe.md

 In the sample application, click on the Sensors link on the top bar.
 Change the location and orientation of the device and see the values update in the application.

+## Framework-specific tools
+Most modern JavaScript frameworks have their own techniques for handling state and managing components.
+Those frameworks can make it difficult to view the state and memory of your application in the browser dev tools.
+Fortunately, most of those SPA frameworks have browser plugins, which enhance the browser dev tools.

+For example, there is a browser plugin for React called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?utm_source=ext_sidebar&hl=en-US).
+This plugin adds a few React tabs to the browser dev tools, which allows you to see the state of your React application, including the hierarchy of components, and the state of each component.

+If you're developing an application with a SPA framework, I recommend searching for a browser plugin for that framework.